 It is also in the newsletter again this week and last week was sent to you via Teachers to Parents email.

-Thank you to those of you who have already completed it - the survey will be open for another week (closing Friday 16th October) - after which I will collate the responses.
+Thank you to those of you who have already completed it - the survey is now closed.

 The Psychology of Play